jambonz/millisai-audio-socket/README.md

 ## I'm new to jambonz and I need more help!

 Got you covered.
 Easiest way to get started is to [create a free trial account on jambonz.cloud](https://jambonz.cloud/register).
 Once you have an account, add a Carrier for your chosen SIP trunking provider.
 Then add an Application that contains the websocket endpoint that this application exposes.
 Add a phone number from your Carrier and connect it to the Application, and you are set to go.

-For more details, refer to the [blog post](https://blog.jambonz.org/using-jambonz-for-telephony-integration-with-Millis-ai) I mentioned above.

 ## I have more questions!
 Join our Slack channel by going to https://joinslack/jambonz.org.